 f) Steals of 2nd and 3rd are permitted.

 g) Once a base runner has reached 3rd base, the runner on 3rd base can only advance as the result of a batted ball, base on balls that forces him home, or an errant throw that leaves the field of play (dead ball) during a live play from a batted ball causing all runners to advance the required number of bases as determined by the umpires.

 - Here are some examples that should clarify this rule:

-- iii.
-Runners on any bases with 3rd base UNOCCUPIED – on any attempt to steal 2nd or 3rd base, a runner that is not thrown out is permitted to advance to 3rd base ONLY and can not advance home even if the ball is overthrown by any fielder and stays in play or goes out of play (dead ball).
+- III.
+Runners on any bases with 3rd base UNOCCUPIED – on any attempt to steal 2nd or 3rd base, a runner that is not thrown out is permitted to advance to 3rd base ONLY.

 - A runner that is caught in a pickle between 3rd base and home in the continuation of a play that began with a batted ball is at risk and the runner, if not tagged out, can safely return to 3rd base or may score.
 However, if the runner is caught in a pickle as a result of (i) a pick-off or (ii) over-running 3rd base on a steal attempt, the runner is at risk of being tagged out.
 In these circumstances there are only three (3) possible outcomes: